 7.5 Duration of stimuli

 The methods in this Recommendation are intended for stimuli that range from 10 seconds to 5 minutes in duration.
-For subjects who participate in the test at their first time, it is suggested to use long sequences, e.g., from 30 seconds to 5 minutes, to allow them have enough time to accommodate the environment.
+For subjects who participate in the test at their first time, it is suggested to use long sequences, e.g., from 30 seconds to 5 minutes, to allow them to have enough time to accommodate themselves to the virtual environment.

+As 10 seconds to 20 seconds may be quite short, it is suggested to use methods, e.g., M-ACR defined in next sections.

 8 Test method, environment and subjects

 8.1 Test method

+8.1.1 Absolute Category Rating

 This Recommendation uses the absolute category rating (ACR) method, which is a category judgement where the test stimuli are presented one at a time and are rated independently on a category scale.
 The subject observes one stimulus and then has time to rate that stimulus.